Order Block in Trend Following with ICT – Entry Using OB and FVG

 #1 Higher Time Frame Price Analysis

-When a low price is collected using Smart Money Tactics (SMT) and candlesticks form Order Blocks in the same region, the next step is to shift to a lower time frame to identify a bullish structure.
+When the price low is accumulated using the SMT divergence technique and candlesticks form as an Order Block in the same zone, the next step is to check the lower timeframe to identify a bullish structure.

 Price reaction on the 4H time frame